 This knee post in the shop has the annual output of the boatshop hammered into it.

 The year 1911 had 2099 dories cranked out of the shop.
 I gotta pick up my pace a bit.

 And on down the road to Gloucester.
 Here is the fishermen’s monument to well over five thousand men who went to sea and never came back.
 That’s a lot of fishermen.

 And here is the local dory shop.

-Downtown is the old tavern run by Howard Blackburn after he froze himself to his oars out on the Grand Banks and rowed to Newfoundland.
-If you haven’t read his biography, Lone Voyager, then get it, read it it, and stop whining.
+Downtown is the old tavern originally run by Howard Blackburn after he froze himself to his oars out on the Grand Banks and rowed to Newfoundland.
+If you haven’t read his biography, Lone Voyager, then get it, read it, and stop whining.